 Every 4 weeks |

-While most robot vacuums share similar dustbin designs, the cleaning and maintenance process can vary across brands.
+While most robot vacuums share similar dustbin cleaning needs, the way they handle dust storage, odor control, and user maintenance varies across brands.

 [cta:flow-robot-vacuum-and-mop]